What the Law Says

 High Court – unlimited imprisonment, unlimited fines, and all community-based sentences.

-When sheriffs decide that the maximum sentence on indictment at the sheriff court level isn’t enough, they can send (remit) the case to the High Court for sentence.
+When sheriffs decide that the maximum sentence at the sheriff court level isn’t high enough, they can send (remit) the case to the High Court for sentence.

 Guideline Judgments by the High Court